cloudflare/cf-ui/packages/cf-style-provider/README.md

 const StyleProvider = createProvider({
   cssNode: null, // where to render CSS styles (DOM node)
   fontNode: null, // where to render CSS styles related to fonts (DOM node)
-  dev: false, // in dev mode it applies more Fela plugins (validator, ...)
+  dev: false, // in dev mode it applies more Fela plugins (validator, beautifier, monolithic)
   selectorPrefix: 'cf-' // prefix for CSS classnames });

 render(<StyleProvider><YourApp /></StyleProvider>);
 ```

+Dev mode produces developer friendly output (CSS is formatted), validates all rules and merges atomic classNames into one.
+That's important for snapshot testing as well.

 Or you can just get Fela's renderer (useful for server-side rendering)